W-Tran/home-credit-default-risk/README.md

 ## Can you predict how capable each applicant is of repaying a loan?

-More information about the competition, its data files, and the features can be found on the [competition website](https://www.kaggle.com/c/home-credit-default-risk).
+More information about the competition, its data files, and features can be found on the [competition website](https://www.kaggle.com/c/home-credit-default-risk).

 I did not personally enter this competition, I instead learned a great deal from the various notebooks that were shared with the community whilst the competition was ongoing and after it had ended.
 I